onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 87:24
 bolognaise not again we had that twice
 87:27
-last week tape script 5.8 what can you
+last week tapescript 5.8 what can you
 87:35
 say one why are you looking forward to
 87:39